Last Updated on March 7, 2021 by Shaun Snapp

 The fourth bullet point is problematic.
 This is because the S/4HANA Suite or Enterprise Management is not a completed product.
-ASUG discusses the plans of companies, but plans can be changed depending upon what companies learn about the completeness of S/4HANA outside of the Finance module.
+ASUG discusses companies’ plans, but plans can be changed depending upon what companies learn about the completeness of S/4HANA outside of the Finance module.
 And neither SAP nor the vast majority of consulting companies, which are also SAP partners, explains how unfinished S/4HANA is.
-This is likely the reason behind so many of the halted or postponed S/4HANA implementations that I am finding case studies for the S/4HANA Implementation Study that I am currently performing.
+This is likely why so many of the halted or postponed S/4HANA implementations that I am finding case studies for the S/4HANA Implementation Study that I am currently performing.
 Therefore the plans for the future of SAP customers are not based on the reality of S/4HANA.

 “SAP is reintegrating functionality into the central core of the S/4HANA software, which it previously provided in additional complementary solutions in areas such as supply chain management (SCM), supplier relationship management (SRM) and customer relationship management (CRM).”